What is syphilis?

 - It is important to tell your sex partner(s) that you have syphilis so they can be treated at the same time.

-- It is important to NOT have sex until you and your sex partner(s) have completed treatment and had follow-up blood tests, or you can get re-infected.
+- It is important to NOT have sex until you and your sex partner(s) have completed treatment and had follow-up blood tests to avoid re-infection.

 Even though you have been treated and cured, some future syphilis blood tests remain “positive” for life.